Biorepository & Patient Research Registries

-Health care has moved into an exciting era of “precision” medicine, and amazing advances have been made in molecular and cellular biology over the past decade that have dramatically changed our understanding of factors that mediate gastrointestinal health and disease.
-Also known as precision medicine, the care of patients has been increasingly guided by the molecular characterization of their diseases, which has allowed care providers to more accurately diagnose GI illnesses, determine prognosis, and predict the risk of disease and response to therapy.
-While many diseases look the same clinically, they are very different at the molecular level, and these molecular features appear to more accurately predict how well the disease will respond to specific therapies.
-This changes how we treat patients, and it allows us to identify treatments that are more likely to be successful.
+Amazing advances have been made in molecular and cellular biology over the past decade as health care has tranistioned into an exciting era of “precision” medicine, dramatically changing our understanding of factors that mediate gastrointestinal health and disease.
+Also known as precision medicine, the care of patients has been increasingly guided by the molecular characterization of their diseases, which has allowed care providers to more accurately and comprehensively diagnose GI illnesses earlier, determine prognoses sooner, then predict the risk of disease and response to therapy.
+While many diseases appear the same clinically, they are very different at the molecular level, and these molecular features will more accurately predict how well the disease responds to specific therapies.
+This changes how we treat patients and allows us to identify treatments that are likely to be most successful.

 Accelerating Precision Medicine

-The Biorepository and Registry form a highly valuable research core that is actively collecting tissue samples and health information from prospectively consented patients, who have agreed to allow access to their health data and to donate biosamples for the sake of advancing science and ultimately improving our ability to care for patients.
+The Biorepository and Registries form a valuable research resource to a core that is actively collecting tissue samples and health information from prospectively consented patients, who have agreed to allow access to their health data and to donate biosamples for the sake of advancing science and ultimately improving our ability to care for patients.
 Collected biospecimens are processed using strict, state-of-the-art protocols that ensure their long term viability and future utility in discovery science.

 Advancing Cutting Edge Studies of Gastrointestinal Disease & Health